 If you’ve hit a rough spot once in repayment, Earnest offers a few forbearance and deferment options.

-Borrowers with either private or refinanced loans may be able to temporarily pause payments, up to 12 months, for the following reasons:
+Forbearance is available to borrowers with either private or refinanced loans.
+Borrowers may be able to temporarily pause payments, up to 12 months, for the following reasons:

 - Your income has involuntarily decreased.